-During the period, Deeds of Absolute Sale were executed for the acquisition by the Parent Company of the remaining 33% stake in Xeleb Technologies from its minority stakeholders for a total consideration of \$\mathbb{P}4.00\$ million.
-This resulted in 100% ownership of Parent Company in Xeleb Technologies.
+In 2019, Deeds of Absolute Sale were executed for the acquisition by the Parent Company of the remaining 33% stake in Xeleb Technologies from its minority stakeholders for a total consideration of $\mathbb{P}4.00$ million.
+This brought Parent Company's interest in Xeleb Technologies to 100%.